microsoft/vscode-dev-containers/containers/javascript-node-postgres/README.md

-# Node.js & PostgresSQL
+# Node.js & PostgreSQL

 ## Summary

-*Develop applications in Node.js and Postgres.
+*Develop applications in Node.js and PostgreSQL.
 Includes Node.js, eslint, and yarn in a container linked to a Postgres DB container*

 | Metadata | Value |
 |----------|-------|